Coach (2018 film)

-Coach (Тренер) is a 2018 Russian sports drama film directed by and starring Danila Kozlovsky.
+Coach (Тренер) is a 2018 Russian sports drama film co-written, directed by, and starring Danila Kozlovsky.

-Danila Kozlovsky's debut project, where, in addition to the usual main role, he took on the role of director for the first time.
+Kozlovsky's debut project, where, in addition to the usual main role, he took on the role of director for the first time.
 A football drama about the star striker of the national team, who, after a loud failure, leaves the big sport.
-But he is not able to renounce his vocation and becomes the coach of an unknown team.
+But he is not able to renounce his vacation and becomes the coach of an unknown team.
 While teaching it the art of defeating opponents the hero himself learns to conquer his internal breakdowns.